ZeroDayDaemon/NoteBot/README.md

 15. Change to the player tab and pick the song you just converted then press play

 # Quick N' Dirty Ports (QNDP)
-No support will be provided for these, think of them as a beta to what I may eventually release, thse typically have very few bug fixes, have some broken features, and are generally not reccomended, at the very least i've confirmed they work somewhat and sometimes
+No support will be provided for these, think of them as a beta to what I may eventually release, they typically have very few bug fixes, have some broken features, and are generally not reccomended, at the very least i've confirmed they work somewhat and sometimes

 # Contributing